Thermodynamic Computing via Autonomous Quantum Thermal Machines: Acknowldgements

-\textbf{\emph{Acknowledgements.}} We are grateful to Géraldine Haack and Paul Skrzypczyk for fruitful discussions.
+We are grateful to Géraldine Haack and Paul Skrzypczyk for fruitful discussions.
+We also thank Nicole Yunger-Halpern, Marcus Huber, José Antonio Marin Guzman and Patrick Coles for useful comments on the first draft of this paper.
 We acknowledge the Swiss National Science Foundation for financial support through the Ambizione grant PZ00P2-186067 and the NCCR SwissMAP.

 \onecolumngrid